railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Definition of Supplier Voucher*

-The `Supplier Voucher` form looks like same as `Sales Receipt` form.
-In this form carefully select the journal, in this case it is `Expenses Journal`.
-After validating the `Supplier Voucher` you can print it using `Voucher Print` button.
+The `Supplier Voucher` form looks like the `Sales Receipt` form.
+In this form carefully select the journal.
+After validating the `Supplier Voucher` you can print it using the `Voucher Print` action.

 .. figure::  images/account_purchase_voucher.png
    :scale: 50